ennisd2/dtube-community-support/README.md

 > cd ./dtube-community-support

+Edit the config.json file and customize your tags and RPC (optional)

 - Build and test: `docker-compose up` (CTRL + C to exit) Go have a coffee while it builds
 - To launch in the background: `docker-compose up -d`